How to Take the Slow Boat From Luang Prabang to Thailand

 The slow boat from Luang Prabang to Pak Beng

-The seats in the boat are not fixed to the floor but you can move them around.
+Also, note that the seats in the boat are not fixed to the floor but can be moved around.
 As the day progressed, a lot of travelers decided to move a few seats together to create cozy nooks.
 This allowed them to create a bit of privacy and enough space to lie comfortably to take a nap.

-Finally, our boat arrived in at 6.30 P.M. in Pak Beng.
+Finally, our boat arrived at 6.30 P.M. in Pak Beng, 10 hours after leaving Luang Prabang.

 Overnight stay in Pak Beng